Birmingham restaurant faces online backlash after alleged discrimination

 Southern Kitchen & Bar, located on Richard Arrington Jr. Boulevard, has received dozens of one-star reviews on Yelp, Facebook, Google, and other platforms following an incident that occurred there Friday.

 Aireal Bonner claimed she was discriminated against by Southern Kitchen & Bar after a manager and the bar’s owner asked her to put a shirt over her small, knitted top.
-The restaurant does not have a dress code listed on its website.
+The restaurant does not have a dress code listed on its website, and before its deletion, the establishment’s Facebook account included photographs of white women dressed in a fashion similar to Bonner’s at the time of the incident.

 Bonner recounted her experience on social media in a post that has been shared nearly 1,000 times.